 Energy, climate and environment

-Our climate strategy
+Our ambitious climate strategy

-Consumption and emissions
+Energy consumption and emissions

-Energy saving projects
+Global energy saving projects

 Danfoss continues the implementation of energy-saving projects at our 27 largest factories worldwide – accounting for 84% of Danfoss’ total energy consumption.
 Half of the energy consumed is used for buildings and the rest is used in production processes.